MekdiYilma/dreams/README.md

 ## Hypothesis Tests

-Let's focus our attention and do further investigation as a follow-up on the above chart for the sad dreams proportion with the different age groups.
+Let's focus our attention and do a further investigation as a follow-up on the above chart for the sad dreams proportion with the different age groups.

 <img src="./img/sadness_proportions_two_age_groups.jpg" width="1000">